 In the collector’s house, Owzer’s, we found the lights off, and heard a voice from an unknown figure that pushed us off the staircase.
 Reading the diary of the collector, we learned about the hidden light switch nearby, and made our way up to the painting of the Emperor, where we found a letter saying that “The legendary treasure sleeps where the mountains form a star.”
 Presumably Locke had gone off to this unknown location, but that could wait until we had tracked down our Beastmaster.

 There was no sign of Relm in the house at first, but during our meticulous search of the paintings, a painting of the “lovely lady” in the corner attacked us, and revealed a hidden door.
 In the basement, we were pulled into another painting, where a blade dancer enemy attacked us with her, uh, her cats.
 An even more annoying section of the game had doors kicking us out of other paintings.
 Shit, Relm gets clever and irritating when she’s found a good hiding spot!
-Later, she tried to murder us with floating chests smashed onto our heads!
-To add to the irritation, virtually the entire party had learned a full set of spells from our Espers, so if we didn’t get a new party member or Magicite soon, we were going to start making some bad choices.
+Later, she tried to murder us with floating chests, smashed onto our heads!
+To add to the irritation, virtually the entire party had learned a full set of spells from our Espers, so if we didn’t get a new party member or Magicite soon, Kyle and I were probably going to make some bad choices just to fill time.

 At the heart of the corrupted mansion, we found Owzler had been transformed into some kind of clown puppet, and Relm was trying to tend to a painting of the Goddess.
 I presumed this was the Goddess of the Warring Triad though I turned out to be incorrect in the long run.
 I was also incorrect in the short run, as Owzler to reveal that a monster called Chadarnook had taken over the painting, so it wasn’t really a painting, either!